gsh3p/gsh3p.github.io/_posts/2018-6-10-hitting-the-road-and-our-first-hike-at-tent-ridge-horseshoe.md

 categories: Travel
 ---

-<p class="article-intro">After a few days in Calgary and stocking up on camping gear we were all set to hit the road.
-Our first stop was Bow Valley Campground, just outside of the small mountain town Canmore.</p>
+After a few days in Calgary and stocking up on camping gear we were all set to hit the road.
+Our first stop was Bow Valley Campground, just outside of the small mountain town Canmore.

 After a fairly sleepless first night our friends Robbie and Sarah met us at our site the following morning for a day of hiking.